 While many people struggle with an addiction to drugs or alcohol, it is entirely possible that there are other mental and physical factors that could play a part.
 Addiction is commonly associated with underlying mental health problems, especially since mental illness symptoms can worsen with the presence of drugs.
-At Banyan’s Chicago addiction treatment center, our dual diagnosis programs offer bipolar and substance abuse treatment that can assist in managing your chemical dependency and imbalances.
+At Banyan’s Chicago Addiction Treatment Center, our dual diagnosis programs offer bipolar disorder and addiction treatment that can assist in managing your chemical dependency and imbalances.

 What Is Bipolar Disorder?

 Bipolar disorder is a serious mental health disorder formerly known as manic depression or manic-depressive illness.
 It is characterized by intense and sudden changes in mood and energy levels.
 It may also be accompanied by erratic and irrational behaviors.
 The phase of high energy is known as mania or hypomania, and the low mood is known as depression.

 Secondary symptoms of bipolar disorder may include irritability, trouble at work, problems focusing, rapid speech, sleep problems, social withdrawal, and substance abuse.
 Usually, treatment involving an excellent mental health program and experienced professionals is necessary to learn coping skills and see improvement.

 Types of Bipolar Disorder

 There are mood episodes: manic, hypomanic, major depressive, and mixed.
 These episodes weigh in on different levels depending on the type of bipolar disorder.
 For example, one may feel extremely happy or energized but experience major depression later.
 Each mood lasts a different duration of time.

 Bipolar disorder is a greater term used to classify a few different types of the disorder, including:

 - Bipolar I